Listen to this article:

 While there are no easy poses in yoga, these intermediate asanas require additional strength, stability, and flexibility compared to beginner yoga poses.

 If you’ve been practicing for a while and feel ready to level up, why not give them a go?
-However, remember it’s best to practice them during a yoga class under your instructor’s guidance and introduce just one or two postures per session.
+However, remember that it’s best to practice them during a yoga class under your instructor’s guidance and introduce just one or two postures per session.